Syvven/BattleBoats/README.md

            higher evaluation.
         -> The AI will choose to fire upon the highest evaluated square.
         -> If two or more squares have the same evaluation, the AI will choose one at random.
+        -> Evaluations include:
+            0 -> this spot has already been guessed
+            1 -> default score for any point where no info is known 2 -> there is a single X within two squares in any direction 3 -> there are two consecutive X's in any directions 4 -> the square is adjacent to two X's along either or both axes